9/6: Core Project Pilot Funding Announcement: Applications Due 12/1/18.

 Cutting-edge innovation in research related to developmental disabilities

-The IDDRC@WUSTL, along with partner St. Louis Children's Hospital, is part of a network of 15 Intellectual and Developmental Disability Research Centers (IDDRC's) funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development through an act of Congress in 1963.
+The IDDRC@WUSTL, along with partner St. Louis Children's Hospital, is part of a network of 14 Intellectual and Developmental Disability Research Centers (IDDRC's) funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development through an act of Congress in 1963.
 These centers are located in some of the nation's top universities and children's hospitals and are committed to advancing understanding of a variety of conditions and topics related to Intellectual and Developmental Disabilities (IDD).

-The IDDRC@WUSTL advances this agenda through four core scientific facilities that are designed to support scientific endeavors to clarify genetic and environmental causes of IDD, examining and modifying these causal factors in cellular and animal model systems, exploring their impact on the developing human brain, and translating the resulting knowledge into higher-impact intervention to prevent or treat intellectual and developmental disabilities.
+The IDDRC@WUSTL advances this agenda through three core scientific facilities that are designed to support scientific endeavors to clarify genetic and environmental causes of IDD, examining and modifying these causal factors in cellular and animal model systems, exploring their impact on the developing human brain, and translating the resulting knowledge into higher-impact intervention to prevent or treat intellectual and developmental disabilities.